Far from the Madding Crowd (2015)

 Thomas Vinterberg (2015)

 Thomas Hardy’s Far from the Madding Crowd, the first of his novels in which the term ‘Wessex’ was used to describe the geographical setting, is comfortably over four hundred pages in my Penguin edition.
 John Schlesinger’s 1967 film of the book lasts two hours fifty minutes.
 Thomas Vinterberg’s remake, with a screenplay by David Nicholls, shaves nearly an hour from the earlier film’s running time.
 The result is a skilful piece of compression – and an enjoyable picture – but it reduces the scope and depth, as well as the length, of the story.
 Far from the Madding Crowd could be very simply summarised as the story of one woman and her three suitors.
 All four are substantial characters in Hardy – and in Schlesinger – but Vinterberg’s film is more sharply focused on the heroine.
-With Polanski’s Tess (1979) as a forerunner and according to the continuing vogue for forename titles, it might have become ‘Bathsheba’, though I’m glad it wasn’t.
+With Polanski’s Tess (1979) as a forerunner and according to the continuing vogue for forename titles, it might have become ‘Bathsheba’, though I’m glad it didn’t.

 Hardy’s Bathsheba Everdene is a young woman who, when she unexpectedly inherits her uncle’s farm, finds herself running a business and in charge of the men and women it employs.
 She’s also determined to be in charge of her personal life – a determination expressed in her resistance to becoming someone’s wife.
 Even before she has inherited the Weatherbury farm, Bathsheba has turned down the marriage proposal of Gabriel Oak, a young shepherd (although he’s six years older than she is) who is starting out as a tenant farmer.
 She subsequently says no to an older and prosperous local farmer, William Boldwood; only because of Boldwood’s extreme persistence for a more promising answer, does she later modify her response to ‘not yet’.
 Vinterberg and Nicholls depict Bathsheba as a would-be liberated woman before her time (Far from the Madding Crowd was a contemporary novel on its publication in 1874).
 Carey Mulligan, who plays her, convinces you of the firmness of Bathsheba’s resolve.
 Mulligan suggests a greater practical capability than Julie Christie did in the Schlesinger film and that Bathsheba, in asserting her independence, derives a satisfaction that goes beyond flirtatious amusement.